 Lowbush plants, on the other hand, don’t mind a thick blanket of snow.

 These species are further broken down into northern and southern varieties, with narrower ranges of suitable climate.

-For example, northern highbush and lowbush blueberries need about 800-1,000 chilling hours, while southern highbush plants need about 150-800 hours, depending on the cultivar.
+For example, northern highbush and lowbush blueberries need about 800 to 1,000 chilling hours, while southern highbush plants need about 150 to 800 hours, depending on the cultivar.

 Half-high bushes, as you might expect, need something in the middle, usually around 800 hours.